ljohansson/thesis/README.md

 # PhD thesis of Leonard F. Johansson, 2019
 ## "Looking through the noise.
-Improved algorithms for genetic variation detection"
+Novel algorithms for genetic variant detection"

 Download this thesis and its propositions via the [University of Groningen](https://www.rug.nl/about-us/news-and-events/events/phd-ceremonies/????
 "University of Groningen").
-This work is open access and published in both printed and electronic form under ISBN ???-??-???-????-9 and 978-94-034-0350-2 respectively.
+This work is open access and published in both printed and electronic form under ISBN 978-94-034-1858-2 and 978-94-034-1857-5 respectively.
 Note that the PDF downloaded from the University does not feature front and back cover images.

 Alternatively, create the PDF yourself straight from the source: